 Students in grades six, seven, and eight will be issued a locker within the first week of school.
-Lockers are to be used for textbooks, binders, school supplies, lunch boxes, and P.E. clothing.
+Lockers are to be used for textbooks, binders, school supplies, and lunch boxes.
 To ensure proper sanitation loose papers, open food, garbage of any kind, laptops without covers are all off- limits for lockers.